bmourad01/lang-n-change/README.md

 ## What is it?

 lang-n-change is a tool for transforming languages.
 It provides a domain-specific language, L-Tr (pronounced "Elter"), for expressing algorithms that perform language transformations.

 Given a language definition (`.lan` file) and an algorithm (`.tr` file), the algorithm is applied to the language definition, producing a new language definition.

 L-Tr is based on a calculus described in [1].
 A prototype of lang-n-change is presented in [2].
 The current tool is a new and improved version of the prototype.

 Algorithms expressed in L-Tr are compiled to an OCaml program (`support/transform.ml`) which is then run with the language definition as the sole argument.

 Additionally, language definitions can be compiled to executable λProlog logic programs.
-This feature can be used to run queries in order to test the behavior of the generated languages.
+This feature can be used to run queries on the generated languages in order to test the behavior of the generated languages.

 ## Requirements